Register with Accessibility Services

 - Documentation, if hand-written, must be legible

-Three Ways to Submit Documents to OAS:
+Two Ways to Submit Documents to OAS

-- First-Year or Transfer students starting classes in the spring semester: Documentation will be reviewed starting in January
+- First-year or transfer students starting classes in the spring semester: Documentation will be reviewed starting in January.

-- Documentation from any student submitted after the start of the current semester: Documentation will be reviewed within five to seven business days after receipt by OAS
+- Documentation from any student submitted after the start of the current semester: Documentation will be reviewed within five to seven business days after receipt by OAS.

-- Online Students: Documentation will be reviewed within five to seven business days after receipt
+- Online Students: Documentation will be reviewed within five to seven business days after receipt by OAS or in the month prior to the start of the student’s first semester.

 - (617) 521-2658